Intelafy-LLC/statemanager/design.md

 The `Subscribe` method provides a two-phase "replay then live" model:

-1.  **Replay Phase (ordered snapshot)**: Upon subscription, the manager delivers a complete snapshot of the current job state that matches the subscription options.
+1.  **Replay Phase (ordered snapshot)**: Upon subscription, the manager delivers a snapshot of the current job state that matches the subscription options.
 Snapshot events are sent as individual `State` objects **in ascending timestamp order (oldest to newest)** so that action replays preserve causality.
-The snapshot is exhaustive: e.g., with `WithTag("ingest")` and 10 tasks, the subscriber receives 10 `State` objects; missing entries are synthesized as `{tag: "ingest", taskID: 3, status: 0}` but only if at least one state exists for that tag.
+Snapshots include only states that actually exist; no synthesized `status: 0` entries are emitted.
 Snapshot events are marked so clients can distinguish replayed history from live updates.

 2.  **Live Phase**: After replay completes, the manager streams subsequent state changes that match the subscription options.
 Live updates do not reorder; they arrive as the store emits them.
 A sentinel message (or a documented replay-complete signal) marks the transition so clients avoid double-processing.